amikos-tech/chroma-cookbook/docs/core/advanced/wal-pruning.md

 # Write-ahead Log (WAL) Pruning

-Chroma uses WAL to ensure data durability, even if things go wrong (e.g. server crashes).
-To achieve the latter Chroma uses what is known in the DB-industry as WAL or Write-Ahead Log.
-The purpose of the WAL is to ensure that each user request (aka transaction) is safely stored before acknowledging back to the user.
-Subsequently, in fact immediately after writing to the WAL, the data is also written to the index.
-This enables Chroma to serve as real-time search engine, where the data is available for querying immediately after it is written to the WAL.

 As of this writing (v0.4.22) Chroma stores its WAL forever.
 This means that the WAL will grow indefinitely.
 This is obviously not ideal.
 Here we provide a small script + a few steps how to prune your WAL and keep it at a reasonable size.
 Pruning the WAL is particularly important if you have many writes to Chroma (e.g. documents are added, updated or